telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

     function receiveDatapoints(uint callId, Datapoint[] calldata datapoints) external {
        require(msg.sender == address(bridge), "Only the bridge contract can call this function");

-       // Handle whatever logic you need with the random numbers received here
+       // Handle whatever logic you need with the datapoints received here

     }
 }